-- 1/ Personal Income Tax - 2/ Corporation Franchise Tax - 3/ Data for non-PIT items is not yet available - 4/ For tax years 2011 and 2012, credits subject to deferral.
-Values reported reflect the amount of credit computed absent deferral rules. - 5/ The total forecast for the EZ/QEZE Program, including \$7 million for Sales Tax, is \$89 million. - 6/ The total forecast for the Economic Transformation and Facility Redevelopment Program, including a minimal amount for Sales Tax, is minimal. - 7/ Data for tax years prior to 2015 include the costs of the retail enterprise tax credit and the rehabilitation credit for historic barns, although those amounts were typically zero or minimal. - 8/ The Employee Training Incentive Program, the Empire State Jobs Retention Program, and the Life Sciences Research and Development Tax Credit are funded out of the Excelsior Jobs Program. - 9/ For tax years beginning on or after January 1, 2016, the Beer Production Credit was expanded to include wine, liquor, and cider.
-The amended credit was renamed the Alcoholic Beverage Production Credit. - Less than \$0.1 million - -- Tax expenditure not applicable for these years a.
-Investment Tax Credit (ITC)
+1/ Personal Income Tax

+2/ Corporation Franchise Tax

+3/ Data for non-PIT items is not yet available

+4/ For tax year 2012, credits subject to deferral.
+Values reported reflect the amount of credit computed absent deferral rules.

+5/ The total forecast for the EZ/QEZE Program, including \$6 million for Sales Tax, is \$80 million.

+6/ The total forecast for the Economic Transformation and Facility Redevelopment Program, including a minimal amount for Sales Tax, is minimal.

+7/ Data for tax years prior to 2015 include the costs of the retail enterprise tax credit and the rehabilitation credit for historic barns, although those amounts were typically zero or minimal.

+8/ The Employee Training Incentive Program, the Empire State Jobs Retention Program, and the Life Sciences Research and Development Tax Credit are funded out of the Excelsior Jobs Program.

+9/ For tax years beginning on or after January 1, 2016, the Beer Production Credit was expanded to include wine, liquor, and cider.
+The amended credit was renamed the Alcoholic Beverage Production Credit.

+\ Less than \$0.1 million

+-- Tax expenditure not applicable for these years